serapolis/NewKubikatCatcher/README.md

 `` cd ./NewKubikatCatcher ``

-If you are sure with the CPU that your device equippmented, you can try both of ways.
+If you are not sure with the CPU that your device equippmented, you can try both of ways.

 ##### arm64